Deqa Yasin

-Deqa Yasin Hagi Yusuf is a Human Rights Advocate and Social Justice Activist, specifically in the areas of gender equality, women‘s empowerment, disability, children and minority rights.
-In 2017 she was appointed the Minister for Women and Human Rights in Somalia until October 2020.
+Deqa Yasin Hagi Yusuf is a Human Rights advocate and Social Justice activist, specifically in the areas of gender equality, women's empowerment, disability, children and minority rights.
+In 2017 she was appointed the Minister for Women and Human Rights in Somalia and she served until October 2020.

 Life

-Deqa Yasin Hagi Yusuf was born in Merka and raised in Somalia.
-To complete her university studies, she later moved to the city of Turin in Italy in the late 1990s, where she worked as a cultural mediator and Youth Centre Coordinator at the Alouan Youth Centre.
-In this role, she supported cultural integration for second-generation immigrants, including assisting them in regularising their legal status to enable them to access their rights to education and employment.
-She helped found the Comitato di Solidarietà con il Popolo Somalo (the Solidarity Committee with the Somali People) in the Piemonte Region to raise funds in aid of people affected by the civil war in different parts of Somalia.
-Deqa moved to the city of Toronto, Canada, in the early 2000’s and worked as a civil servant for the Government of Canada, providing social services to the most vulnerable Canadian citizens for close to 10 years.
+Yusuf was born in Merka and raised in Somalia.
+Yusuf completed her university studies in Turin in Italy in the late 1990s, where she worked as a cultural mediator and Youth Centre Coordinator at the Alouan Youth Centre.
+She supported cultural integration for second-generation immigrants, including assisting them in regularising their legal status to enable them to access their rights to education and employment.
+She helped found the Comitato di Solidarietà con il Popolo Somalo (the Solidarity Committee with the Somali People) in the Piemonte Region to raise funds in aid of people affected by the civil war in Somalia.
+Deqa moved to Toronto in Canada, in the early 2000s and worked as a civil servant, providing social services to vulnerable Canadian citizens for close to 10 years.

 On her return to Somalia in 2012, she was involved in both women's empowerment and human rights as the Operations Manager for the IIDA Women's Development Organisation. a civil society organisation promoting peace building, women's empowerment and human rights in Somalia since 1991.